 8. Reduces Eye Bags and Dark Circles

-The antioxidants and tannins (an astringent) in green tea help treat puffy eyes and dark circles.
-They enable to reduce the size of veins underneath the delicate skin around the eyes.
+Green tea's antioxidants and tannins (an astringent) help treat puffy eyes and dark circles.
+They enable the reduction of the size of veins underneath the delicate skin around the eyes.
 This thus decreases swelling and puffiness.

 9. Serve as an Anti-Aging